Madhusuthanan-B/Angular-4/README.md

 # Angular-4

-A repository to try out angular 4 modules
+> The idea of having this repository is to try out
+> various concepts in angular 2 / 4
+> and to create modules which can be used later

+# Projects

+  - ReusableModules: Right now, trying out material design in this project